 Although the teak-and-cane Office Chair (often called the Chandigarh Chair) was meant to be reproduced in a series of thousands to seat civil servants in 1950s India, Pierre Jeanneret's famous chair design is anything but austere.
 Today, its sturdy frame and forgiving cane seat and chair back are so sought after that the chair routinely sees upwards of $15,000 at auction.

 The Eames Lounge Chair Wood, or the LCW as it's commonly known today, signaled the humble beginning of an entire molded-plywood movement developed by the American husband-and-wife team, Charles and Ray Eames.
 The dynamic duo's LCW Chair was born in 1946—a result of experimentation in molding plywood (in their own apartment!) with what they affectionately dubbed the “Kazam!
 Machine.”

-If the PK20 Easy Chair is good enough for the coolest shoppable NYC apartment, The Whitespace, it's good enough for us.
-Its cantilevered steel frame and continuous wicker seat—a lower-slung version of Mies van der Rohe's 1927 MR Chair, and arguably more comfortable—was created by Danish cabinetmaker, Poul Kjærholm, and produced by Fritz Hansen in 1967.
+If the PK20 Easy Chair's cantilevered steel frame and continuous wicker seat—a lower-slung version of Mies van der Rohe's 1927 MR Chair, and arguably more comfortable—was created by Danish cabinetmaker, Poul Kjærholm, and produced by Fritz Hansen in 1967.

 Designed in 1949, Finn Juhl's Chieftain Chair is considered one of the most important pieces to grace the Danish Modern movement of 1950s America.
 Organic and opulent in style, the Chieftain expresses Juhl's motivation to buck tradition and create a chair that transcended Denmark's penchant for producing purely functional furniture at that time.